odoo/documentation/odoo_sh/advanced/containers.rst

 Both Python 2.7 and 3.5 are installed in the containers.
 However:

 * If your project is configured to use Odoo 10.0, the Odoo server runs with Python 2.7.
-* If your project is configured to use Odoo 11.0, the Odoo server runs with Python 3.5.
+* If your project is configured to use Odoo 11.0 or greater, the Odoo server runs with Python 3.5.

 Database shell
 ==============